etc-msu/etc/etc/docs/recommended_equipment.rst

 We appreciate you contacting the Educational Technology Center (ETC) to assist you in developing the specifications for your technology purchase.
 The ETC is striving to provide this type of consultative service Campus wide; our staff has in-depth knowledge about media technology, and is happy to share such insight.

-The information below should be all that is required to process a UBuy Requisition.
+The information below should be all that is required to process a Banner Requisition.
 Please contact Classroom Coordinator, `David Caravella <mailto:davidcaravella@missouristate.edu>`_ at 65959 to assist you in making your request to Facilities Management.
-These specifications do not include a required computer, please check for the latest “Campus standard” PC configuration `by clicking here <http://helpdesk.missouristate.edu/oit/computer.htm>`_ or Contact the `Help Desk <mailto:helpdesk@missouristate.edu>`_ at 836-5891 for more information.
+These specifications do not include a required computer, please check for the latest “Campus standard” PC configuration `by clicking here <http://helpdesk.missouristate.edu/oit/computer.htm>`_ for an idea on cost.
+Systems must meet the following minimum specifications: For Spectrum CPL cart you must order a desktop configured computer.
+For Media Manager cart, you must order a mini tower configured computer.
+Minimum RAM of 4GB, Dual VGA/DVI/TV out video card.
+DVD+/-RW drive (on tower configured machine, add second DVD player drive).

 **Data/Video Projector Options**

-The Campus has access to special educational agreement pricing with Epson America below are some of the most recommended projectors for use on Campus.
+The Campus has access to special educational agreement pricing with Epson America, below are some of the most recommended projectors for use on Campus.
 Please contact `David Caravella <mailto:davidcaravella@missouristate.edu>`_ at 65959 if you have questions about your specific application.

+| **(Commodity Code: EQ140 Refer to Epson/MSU EAP Agreement)**
 | (*Preferred Classroom Options*)
 | Epson PowerLite 6110i Projector						    $1,357.00
 | Or
-| Epson PowerLite 1810i Projector							$1,357.00
+| Epson PowerLite 1810i Projector							$1,199.00
 |
 | (*Large Auditorium Options*)
-| Epson PowerLite Pro G5150NL Projector					$2,125.00 [note]_
+| Epson PowerLite Pro G5350NL Projector					$2,391.00 [note]_
 | Or
-| Epson PowerLite Pro G5350NL Projector					$2,999.00 [note]_
+| Epson PowerLite Pro G5150NL Projector					$1,821.00 [note]_
 |

 .. [note] Price is without lens